 - PrintScreen: Copies the entire screen to clipboard.

 - Alt + PrintScreen: Copies the currently active window to the clipboard.

-You no longer need to open Paint or any other editor to paste the image, as Windows 8 and Windows 10 saves the image automatically when you use the WinKey + PrintScreen keystroke.
+You no longer need to open Paint to paste the image, as Windows 8 and Windows 10 saves the image automatically when you use the WinKey + PrintScreen keystroke.

 The files are named “Screenshot (n).png” where n is the index/counter which automatically increments after you use the WinKey + PrintScreen.

 Additionally, press the Fn Key for Notebooks

-If you’re using a laptop, use the Fn key in addition:
+If you’re using a laptop, use the Fn key also:

 - Fn + PrintScreen